phuocng/this-vs-that/posts/for-in-vs-for-of.md

 ---
 title: for ... in vs for ... of
 category: JavaScript
-tags:
-  - posts
-layout: layouts/post.njk
 ---

-## Differences
+### Differences

 1. The values iterated on the `for ... in` and `for ... of` statements are different.

     `for ... in` iterates over the enumerable property keys of object.
 Whereas `for ... of` iterates over the values of the numeric properties of object.

     ```js
     const list = ['a', 'b', 'c'];

     for (let i in list) {
         console.log(i); // '0', '1', '2'
     }

     for (let i of list) {
         console.log(i); // 'a', 'b', 'c'
     }
     ```